PranavVyas/UsefulLibraries/README.md

 - [x] Binding of click handlers also
 - [x] Easy to implement many other functionality like LongClickHandler etc...
 - [x] Faster Binding of elements
+4. **Room**
+- [x] Room is an official Android ORM
+- [x] Additionally, Room includes out of the box support for Rx and “LiveData,” so you can decide to use it however you like